 The Instructional Design Program Office offers support and guidance through the application and admissions process.
 Call: 617-287-7749 or email: firstname.lastname@example.org.

-Graduate Certificate in Instruction & Learning Design Program
+Graduate Certificate in Instructional & Learning Design Program

 Participants seeking the certificate take a total of five courses (15 credits) which offer hands-on experience with software commonly used for face-to-face, online and blended educational materials; as well as studies relating to the place of educational technologies in instructional strategies, techniques of project management, and the proposal and design phases of technology-based instructional development.